 "Is it time to go yet?"
 Ryan demanded impatiently as he and the rest of his family sat in the waiting room at Olivine City's large ferry terminal.
 As nine-year-old boys often do, he rolled his eyes impatiently and began kicking his feet against the chair he was sitting on.
-It seemed they had been there for years, even though it couldn't have been more than a few hours, and he was starting to get bored and restless - he wanted to get up and explore, but his mother had told him to stay put as the boat that would take them where they were going was due at any time.
+It seemed like he had been sitting here for years, even though it couldn't have been more than a few hours, and he was starting to get bored and restless.
+He wanted to get up and explore, but his mother had told him to stay put as the boat that would take them where they were going was due at any time.

 "Stop that!" his sister snapped beside him, putting out her hand in a bid to restrain his legs.
 Candida Benson was fourteen years old, a willowy blonde in a pink t-shirt and denim cut-offs, a duffle bag slung over her shoulder.
 The latter contained three paperback novels and the Poke Ball that housed her Pokemon, a Togetic and a Lapras.
 She and the Water/Ice Pokemon had been together for as long as she could remember, since she was two in fact.
-Since the day her parents, who were marine biologists, had found a Lapras beached at Cherrygrove City . . .
+Since the day her parents, who were marine biologists, had found a Lapras beached near Cherrygrove City.

 Twelve years on, the Benson family - parents Jack and Lydia; their two children, Candida and Ryan and the respective Pokemon of each youngster - were about to embark on an adventure of a lifetime.
 They had been among sixty families chosen for one of the most ambitious projects ever attempted, living deep under the ocean in a specially designed city of watertight domes.
 Once installed, they would remain there for twelve months with no contact with the outside world aside from a weekly delivery of supplies from the mainland.